I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd-calculateusbbandwidth.md

 <p>The <b>USBD_CalculateUsbBandwidth</b> routine returns zero for bulk and control endpoints and the bandwidth consumed in bits per millisecond. returns for all other endpoints. </p>

 ## -remarks
 <p>The <b>USBD_CalculateUsbBandwidth</b> routine approximates the bandwidth using the following procedure.
 First, <b>USBD_CalculateUsbBandwidth</b> adds the largest possible packet size, specified in <i>MaxPacketSize</i>, to the overhead associated with the type of end point specified in <i>EndpointType</i>.
 Next, <b>USBD_CalculateUsbBandwidth</b> multiplies this sum by 8 to convert the units from <i>bytes</i> per millisecond into <i>bits</i> per millisecond.
 Finally, <b>USBD_CalculateUsbBandwidth</b> multiplies this quantity by 7/6 to account for filler bits.
 In a worst case scenario, there will be one bit of filler data stuffed into the data stream for every six bits of data. <b>USBD_CalculateUsbBandwidth</b> uses worst-case assumptions to calculate the bandwidth required by the pipe. </p>

-<p>The <b>USBD_CalculateUsbBandwidth</b> routine approximates the bandwidth using the following procedure.
-First, <b>USBD_CalculateUsbBandwidth</b> adds the largest possible packet size, specified in <i>MaxPacketSize</i>, to the overhead associated with the type of end point specified in <i>EndpointType</i>.
-Next, <b>USBD_CalculateUsbBandwidth</b> multiplies this sum by 8 to convert the units from <i>bytes</i> per millisecond into <i>bits</i> per millisecond.
-Finally, <b>USBD_CalculateUsbBandwidth</b> multiplies this quantity by 7/6 to account for filler bits.
-In a worst case scenario, there will be one bit of filler data stuffed into the data stream for every six bits of data. <b>USBD_CalculateUsbBandwidth</b> uses worst-case assumptions to calculate the bandwidth required by the pipe. </p>

 ## -requirements